drozdziak1/brudnogit/README.md

 # Current stuff I'm playing with
 * vagrant - Managed to set up a simple trusty64 vagrant environment.
 See drozdziak1/vagrant-webdev for details.
 * larry - The main thing I'm trying to get along with for now; a Laravel project.
 By default, it uses a MySQL database called "larry".
 If you'd like to play with my app, please create the database.
+* rubinstein - An attempt to get familiar with Ruby on Rails.
+* dj - decided to retry django

 # Things to keep in mind
 * When using a development server in any framework with Vagrant, set the address to 0.0.0.0:"your port" so that it can be forwarded!